bashtools/cassandra-s3-backup/README.md

     default: /etc/cassandra/cassandra.yaml

   -z, --zip
-    Compresses the backup files with gzip prior to pushing to Google Cloud Storage This option will use additional local disk space set the --target-gz-dir to use an alternate disk location if free space is an issue
+    Compresses the backup files with gzip prior to pushing to S3 This option will use additional local disk space set the --target-gz-dir to use an alternate disk location if free space is an issue